 - Contact your fourth year coordinator if Honours class and grade are not both supplied on your academic transcript.
 Provide evidence from your fourth year coordinator of your fourth year results as a percentage or GPA.

 - If not available, provide your academic transcript and grading system, outlining individual results achieved for each unit of study in fourth year, along with the fourth year Honours weighting scheme at your University.
 For example at the University of Sydney: Empirical Thesis (50%); Theoretical Thesis or Special Fields Coursework (30%); Coursework (30%) - Research Methods (15%) and Ethics and Professional Issues (5%).

 - APS assessment of any non-Australian qualification

-All qualifications obtained from a non-Australian University must be assessed by the Australian Psychological Society (APS) to be deemed equivalent to an Australian Psychology Accreditation Council (APAC) accredited four year Honours degree in Psychology from a University.
+All qualifications obtained from a non-Australian Higher Education Provider must be assessed by the Australian Psychological Society (APS) to be deemed equivalent to an Australian Psychology Accreditation Council (APAC) accredited four year Honours degree in Psychology from a Higher Education Provider.
 Upload APS assessment letter.

 - Post Graduate Diploma (Honours equivalent stream)

 If you completed a Post Graduate Diploma that is equivalent to the Honours degree at the same University, however, only available to students who completed their undergraduate at that University, provide a letter from your fourth year coordinator stating it is directly equivalent to the Honours stream.

 If the original language of issue for any of these documents is not English then the originals should be provided together with a certified English translation.